ArtShp/numberlink-SAT-solver/README.md

 - `input-20by20-many-nodes.in` : A $20 \times 20$ difficult-to-solve instance with a relatively large $K$.
 - `input-30by30.in` : A $30 \times 30$ extremely difficult-to-solve instance, not computable in an adequate time.
 - `input-40by40.in` : A $40 \times 40$ extremely difficult-to-solve instance, not computable in an adequate time.

+In the `instances/results` directory the results of the solved instances are presented.

 ## Experiments